janmojzis/rpiap/README.md

 The hostapd daemon is used to configure the device as a wireless access point (WLAN), allowing client devices (e.g., PCs, smartphones, ...) to connect.
 Internet connectivity (WAN) can be provided either through the onboard Ethernet interface or via USB tethering.

+At the network level, `rpiap` creates a local LAN, where Wi-Fi clients can connect.
+Traffic from these clients is forwarded to the Internet using network address translation (NAT).

 ## Components
 - The Wi-Fi AP is powered by `hostapd`
 - It includes a DHCP server `udhcpd` and client `udhcpc`